New Leads are the lifeblood of every business.

 For a lot of Solo Advisors (the proverbial 1-Man/Woman-Shop) – you wear this hat as well.

-And while we’ve had a client or 2 that was really great at this piece of the process – the reality is you can have a much bigger impact in your business/bottomline by focusing on Player 1 and Player 2.
+And while we’ve had a client or two that was great at this piece of the process – the reality is you can have a much bigger impact in your business/bottomline by focusing on Player 1 and Player 2.

 If you have your Lead Sources dialed in (Player 1) then you should be far too busy moving prospects through your sales process (Player 2) to effectively do the follow-up on those leads (Player 3).